 I’ve been reflecting on my projects recently.
 Looking at the successes and failures.
 It reminded me of why I work tirelessly for inclusion.
 I remembered growing up with Spinal Muscular Atrophy.
 The difficulties.
 The feeling of not always fitting in.

-new order lyrics “I realised my projects are the manifestation of what I wished for as that scared disabled kid.”
+“I realised my projects are the manifestation of what I wished for as that scared disabled kid.”

 Despite the huge successes and impact we’ve created, we want to do more.
 We’re taking my blog, Disability Horizons and Disability United to the stars.
 We’re going to fight for rights, and celebrate inclusion.
 In a passionate community comes real change.
 You are invited to the party.